jbussemaker/AssignmentEncoding/README.md

 Conclusions:
 - Lazy encoders are very effective at keeping encoding times low, at a relatively low increase in sampling time
 - Cut-off eager encoders after some fixed encoding time has been exceeded when looking for the best encoder

+#### 4. Metric Consistency
+04_metric_consistency

+- GA algorithm are most effective for low imputation ratios or high information indices
+- For eager Amount First groupers, the (Rel) Flat/Coord Idx groupers are very inefficient for large nr of matrices
+  - Inefficient in time, memory usage, and imputation ratio
+  - For some problems their imputation is low, but then other encoders with low imputation ratio are also available
+- A time limit must be set for eager encoders to prevent runaway encoding time

+Suggested selection:
+- First try lazy encoders
+    - Filter based on imputation ratios: filter out any with imp ratio > 1; or imp ratio > 100 if none available
+    - Filter based on information index: filter out any with inf idx < .6
+- If none left, try the same with eager encoders included
+- If none left, take the encoder with the lowest imputation ratio
+- Any encoders that take longer than 10 seconds to encode are discarded